Call Today! Free Immediate Response 818-781-1570

 Blog

-What's the Differences Between Arrest Warrants and Search Warrants in Los Angeles County?
+Differences Between Arrest and Search Warrants in LA County

 Posted by Alan Eisner | Nov 19, 2018

-What's the Differences Between Arrest Warrants and Search Warrants in Los Angeles County?
+Difference Between Arrest and Search Warrants in Los Angeles Count

 In California, the two types of warrants most frequently encountered by our clients are arrest warrants and search warrants.

-Arrest warrants – as the name indicates – are judicially authorized documents permitting law enforcement officers to arrest and detain suspects based on probable cause that the individual has committed a crime.
+Arrest warrants – as the name suggests – are judicially authorized documents that permit law enforcement officers to arrest and detain suspects based on probable cause that the individual has committed a crime.

-When a crime is committed in the officer's presence, and the officer therefore has probable cause to believe a crime has occurred, a formal written arrest warrant is unnecessary.
+When a crime is committed in the officer's presence and the officer therefore has probable cause to believe a crime has occurred, a formal written arrest warrant is not necessary.
 Rather, the officer will simply arrest the suspect on the spot.

 Arrest warrants enter the picture where crimes are committed outside the officer's presence, such as when a crime is reported by a victim or witness hours, days, or weeks after the fact.
 Arrest warrants must be judicially authorized.

-If the Los Angeles County judge is satisfied that the probable cause standard has been met, they will sign a written arrest warrant which specifies the suspect's name, the crime which they are suspected of having committed, the time of issuance, the county of issuance, and the name of the judicial officer.
+Suppose the Los Angeles County judge, a figure of authority and responsibility, is satisfied that the probable cause standard has been met.
+In that case, they will sign a written arrest warrant which specifies the suspect's name, the crime which they are suspected of having committed, the time of issuance, the county of issuance, and the name of the judicial officer.

-It's important to note it's a common myth that police can't enter your home if they only have an arrest warrant.
-In fact, law enforcement who have lawfully obtained an arrest warrant are legally permitted to enter the home of the person targeted for arrest.
+It's essential to note that it's a common misconception that police can't enter your home if they only have an arrest warrant.
+In fact, law enforcement officers who have lawfully obtained an arrest warrant are legally permitted to enter the home of the person targeted for arrest.

 Police could even use force to enter if they have reason to believe that the targeted person is inside the home.
 However, if they are a guest in another person's home, police aren't allowed to enter to execute the arrest warrant.
 They must first obtain a search warrant.

 This is colloquially known as “filing a case with a warrant.”
 The defendant who has been charged in this way is immediately arrestable.
-If arrested on the warrant, the defendant will be transferred to court for arraignment within 48 hours if he or she does not bail out.
+If arrested on the warrant, the defendant will be transferred to court for arraignment within 48 hours, unless they post bail.

 Search Warrants

-Based on the provisions of the Fourth Amendment to the United States Constitution, search warrants must state with particularity the person or places to be searched and will be issued only upon an adequate showing of probable cause.
+Based on the provisions of the Fourth Amendment to the United States Constitution, search warrants must state with particularity the person or place to be searched.
+They will be issued only upon an adequate showing of probable cause.

-Under the American system, a search warrant must be based on probable cause to believe that a search of the particular person or place will result in relevant evidence being recovered.
+Under the American system, a search warrant must be based on probable cause to believe that a search of the particular person or place will yield evidence relevant to the investigation.

 In other words, if the Los Angeles police enter your home with a search warrant authorizing them to look for your brother, who has an active arrest warrant, and they observe a large amount of methamphetamine on the kitchen table, they can lawfully seize it and use against you and your brother even though the warrant specifically limited their search for your brother.